jreynoso/lunchtime-react/readme.md

 ### Roadmap
 - build and test
 - style the app
+- add error boundaries
+- add modules to avoid relative imports
+- add some routes (about page)
 - allow manual input of location if auto-detection is not available